chain4travel/camino-docs/docs/faq/glossary.md

 ## Builder

-Partner building dApps or an integration with the Camino Network.
+Partner building dApps or an integration with Camino Network.

 ## Camino Messenger